teeross/algorithmic-collusion-with-duopoly-and-oligopoly/README.md

     Git: https://github.com/matteocourthoud, https://matteocourthoud.github.io/

 Code additions and modifications:
 Oligopoly model adjustments in 'init_oligopoly', code adjustments for 'main' and 'qlearning' to be able to plot desired features in both duopoly and oligopoly models.
+This repository has been created for an academic research project in Economics.
     Author: Teele Rossi.
-    Date: 21/10/2023.
+    Date: 14/05/2024.
     Git: https://github.com/teeross/algo-collusion-with-duopoly-and-oligopoly

 To replicate the results, just run the `main` file, adjusting the underlying 'init' file for duopoly or oligopoly as desired.